-Unit aim (s)

-Office and (3) To improve effectiveness and efficiency

-leaders and managers must engage in CPD.

-This is a key concept which learners will

-become aware of through this unit.
-This

-unit's content combines the underpinning

-rationale for CPD with the application of

-various skills, techniques and tools, within a

-CPD cycle, which will locate in the minds of

-learners the requirement for them to engage

-in meaningful CPD.

-The aim of this unit is to provide learners with

-a deep understanding of CPD and how it will

-be of benefit to them and their employer.

-Assessment requirements specified by a Knowledge Testing

-sector or regulatory body (if appropriate) Trilowicage resuing

-Competency Based Testing

-End-point Assessment

-·
+Unit aim (s) To improve effectiveness and efficiency leaders and managers must engage in CPD.
+This is a key concept which learners will become aware of through this unit.
+This unit's content combines the underpinning rationale for CPD with the application of various skills, techniques and tools, within a CPD cycle, which will locate in the minds of learners the requirement for them to engage in meaningful CPD.

-Details of the relationship of the unit and The following standards from the NOS for

-relevant National Occupational Standards Management and Leadership have been

-mapped to this unit:
+The aim of this unit is to provide learners with a deep understanding of CPD and how it will be of benefit to them and their employer.
+Assessment requirements specified by a sector or regulatory body (if appropriate) Knowledge Testing Competency Based Testing End-point Assessment Details of the relationship of the unit and relevant National Occupational Standards The following standards from the NOS for Management and Leadership have been mapped to this unit: Desire to Learn Focus on Results Self-management

-Desire to Leave

-Desire to Learn

-Focus on Results Self-management

 Title: R/616/6150 Leadership and management fundamentals Level: 3 Credit Value: 3 GLH: 10 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the role of a leader 1.1 Define the term 'leadership'1.2 Explain the requirements for effective leadership1.3 Suggest ways to lead effectively Know why organisations have managers 2.1 Describe what is meant by the term management 2.2 Explain the functions of management 2.3 Describe different roles of a manager 2.4 Identify the differences between leadership and management 3.
-Apply leadership in context 3.1 Select appropriate leadership styles and behaviours 3.2 Demonstrate leadership in different situations 3.3 Reflect on own performance as a leader Demonstrate functions of a manager 4.1 Apply suitable management functions key differences - leaders have 'willing followers' whereas managers can use their authority to gain compliance.
+Apply leadership in context 3.1 Select appropriate leadership styles and behaviours 3.2 Demonstrate leadership in different situations 3.3 Reflect on own performance as a leader 4.
+Demonstrate functions of a manager 4.1 Apply suitable management functions